Kali River (Karnataka)

-The Kali River or Kaali Nadi is a river flowing through Uttara Kannada district of Karnataka state in India.
+The Kali River or Kāli Nadi is a river flowing through Uttara Kannada district of Karnataka state in India.
 The river rises near Kushavali, a small village in Uttar Kannada district.
 The river is the lifeline to some 400,000 people in the Uttara Kannada district and supports the livelihoods of tens of thousands of people including fishermen on the coast of Karwar.
 Many dams have been built across this river for electricity generation.
 One of the important dams build across Kali river is the Supa Dam at Ganeshgudi.
 The river runs 184 kilometers before joining the Arabian Sea.

-Significant and picturesque, the Sadashivgad fort is now a popular tourist destination located by the coastal highway Kali river bridge, which has been built above the confluence of the river and the Arabian Sea.
+Sadashivgad fort is a historic fort and tourist attraction located by the coastal highway at the Kali river bridge, which crosses the confluence of the Kali river and the Arabian Sea.

 The National Highway NH-17 continues on the Kali Bridge built over Kali River and the road continues to split the Sadashivgad granite rock hill to connect Karnataka to Goa.